 A deep wound should get a couple of stitches inside the muscle with dissolvable suture before sewing the skin together.
 If you cannot do this then do not close the wound.

-Leave stitches in place for about one week (10 days for a leg wound).
+Leave stitches in place for about one week (10 days for a leg or joint wound).
 Then cut each stitch and pull it out.
 If you spend some time sewing clothes, you will find that your skill to suture wounds improves as well.